KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$\ddot{u}(x,t) \approx \dot{f}(x,t) = \frac{\partial f}{\partial t} + \frac{\partial f}{\partial u}\frac{du}{dt}$$

 These partial derivatives must then be approximated to complete the calculation.
 There are several ways to do this, which produce a whole class of Runge-Kutta methods.
 These multi-stage methods interpolate intermediate values in the interval, evaluate the ODE function, $f$, at these values, and then weight the outputs with different coefficients.
-This allows the algorithm to integrate multiple times per time-step.
 The number of interpolated values defines the number of stages and the order of the method.
 For example, fourth order Runge-Kutta uses

 $$k_1 = hf(t_i,u_i)$$
 $$k_2 = hf\left(t_i+\frac{h}{2},u_i+\frac{k_1}{2}\right)$$